 Exploration and evaluation ("E&E") assets represent expenditures incurred on exploration properties for which technical feasibility and commercial viability have not been determined.
-E&E costs are initially capitalized as either tangible or intangible exploration and evaluation assets according to the nature of the assets acquired, these costs include acquisition of rights to explore, exploration drilling, carrying costs of unproved properties, and any other activities relating to evaluation of technical feasibility and commercial viability of extracting oil and gas resources.
+E&E costs are initially capitalized as either tangible or intangible exploration and evaluation assets according to the nature of the assets acquired, these costs include acquisition of rights to explore, exploration drilling, carrying costs of unproved properties, and any other activities relating to evaluation asset pool.
+Costs that are commercial viability of extracting oil and gas resources.
 OER will expense items that are not directly attributable to the exploration and evaluation asset pool.
-Costs that are incurred prior to obtaining the legal right to explore, develop or extract resources are expensed in the statement of income (loss) as incurred.
-Costs that are capitalized are recorded using the cost model with which they will be carried at cost less accumulated impairment.
-Costs that are capitalized are accumulated in cost centers by well, field or exploration area pending determination of technical feasibility and commercial viability.
+Costs that are recorded using the legal right to explore, develop or extract resources are expensed in the statement of income (loss) as incurred.
+Costs that are capitalized are recorded using the cost model with which they will be carried at cost less accumulated inpairment.
+Costs that are capitalized are accumulated in cost centers by well, field or exploration of technical feasibility and commercial viability.